Laura E. Kennedy

 Laura Elizabeth Kennedy (born 1951) is a retired United States career diplomat, who has served as U.S. Ambassador to Turkmenistan, U.S. Permanent Representative to the Conference on Disarmament in Geneva, and Deputy Assistant Secretary of State.

-After retirement in 2013, she was recalled to service in 2014 to serve as Charge d’Affaires at the U.S. Embassy in Turkmenistan and then the U.S. Mission to International Organizations in Vienna (UNVIE), leaving government again in 2015.
+After retirement in 2013, she was recalled to service in 2014 to serve as Chargé d'Affaires at the U.S. Embassy in Turkmenistan and then the U.S. Mission to International Organizations in Vienna (UNVIE), leaving government again in 2015.
 She is active lecturing and commenting on foreign affairs, arms control and U.S. politics.
 She serves on the boards of Foreign Policy for America and the Arms Control Association.
 She is a member of the Szilard Advisory Board of the Center for Arms Control and Nonproliferation, the Deep Cuts Commission, the American Academy of Diplomacy, and the Leadership Council for Women in National Security.

 Early life and education

 Kennedy was born in Coronado, California to a Navy family.
-She graduated from Falls Church High School and Vassar College where she was a member of the last all-female entering class of the American women’s college.
+She graduated from Falls Church High School and Vassar College where she was a member of the last all-female entering class of the American women's college.
 She studied Indonesian language at Cornell and the University of Wisconsin before earning an M.A. from American University in Washington D.C.
 She spent a sabbatical year at Stanford University 1982-3.

 State Department career

 Kennedy joined the U.S. Foreign Service in 1975.
-She served on the People’s Republic of China and Mongolian Affairs Office until her assignment to the U.S. Embassy in Moscow 1977–79.
+She served on the People's Republic of China and Mongolian Affairs Office until her assignment to the U.S. Embassy in Moscow 1977–79.
 During that time, she worked as a guide with an official U.S. exhibit touring the Soviet republics of Ukraine, Tajikistan and Kazakhstan.

 After serving on the Soviet Desk, she returned to Moscow in 1983-5 as the Embassy “Kremlinologist”.
-She was a member of the U.S. Delegation in Vienna 1985-9 to the conventional forces negotiations (M.B.F.R. and C.F.E.).
+She was a member of the U.S. Delegation in Vienna 1985–9 to the conventional forces negotiations (M.B.F.R. and C.F.E.).

-During Kennedy’s time at the U.S.Embassy in Ankara 1990-3, she was detailed to Operation Provide Comfort in the wake of the Kurdish refugee crisis after the Gulf War.
-She was briefly detailed to the new U.S. Embassy in Armenia as Charge d’Affaires after the breakup of the Soviet Union.
+During Kennedy's time at the U.S.Embassy in Ankara 1990-3, she was detailed to Operation Provide Comfort in the wake of the Kurdish refugee crisis after the Gulf War.
+She was briefly detailed to the new U.S. Embassy in Armenia as Chargé d'Affaires after the breakup of the Soviet Union.

-During her tenure as Deputy Director on the Office of Lebanon, Jordan, Syria and Palestinian Affairs 1995-97, she worked on new U.S. relations with the Palestinians and new regional cooperation with Israel.
+During her tenure as deputy director on the Office of Lebanon, Jordan, Syria and Palestinian Affairs 1995-97, she worked on new U.S. relations with the Palestinians and new regional cooperation with Israel.
 As Director for Central Asia 1995-7, Kennedy developed U.S.relations with the new independent states of the former Soviet Union and helped integrate them in regional and international institutions.

 Kennedy served as Deputy Chief of Mission at UNVIE 1998-2001 until her appointment as U.S. Ambassador to Turkmenistan where she focused on supporting civil society and encouraging Turkmen support for operations in Afghanistan.